Competitively orientable complete multipartite graphs: Proofs

-Now we add $v_{l-1}$ to $D^*_{l-1}$ and apply an argument similar to the above one to obtain $D^*_{l-2}$ whose competition graph is complete and each vertex in which has indegree at least $2$.
-We may repeat this process until we obtain a $k$-partite tournament $D^*_0$ whose competition graph is complete and each vertex in which has indegree at least $2$.
+Now we add $v_{l-1}$ to $D^*_{l-1}$ and apply an argument similar to the above one to obtain competitive multipartite tournament $D^*_{l-2}$ each vertex in which has indegree at least $2$.
+We may repeat this process until we obtain a competitive $k$-partite tournament $D^*_0$ each vertex of which has indegree at least $2$.
 Since we added $v_i$ to the partite set of $D^*_i$ which is included in $V_{t_i}$ for each $1\leq i \leq l$, it is true that the partite sets of $D^*_0$ are the same as $D$.
 Thus $D^*_0$ is a desired $k$-partite tournament. \end{proof}